 The pioneering dimension of leadership

-On the other hand, you’re likely to ignore the needs of your followers, or just not take the time to understand their reality.
-Your bias towards action can get your team moving quickly, but it can also cause you to overlook systemic problems.
+On the other hand, pioneering leaders might ignore the needs of their followers, or just not take the time to understand their reality.
+Their bias toward action can get their team moving quickly, but it can also cause them to overlook systemic problems.

 Be aggressive about exploring opportunities

 This is a great dimension to draw upon if you’re an entrepreneur in the first stages of building a business or brand.
 It’s also good to develop these behaviors during times when things seem to be just coasting along.
-It’s very common for managers, peers and direct reports to want their leaders to “be more active about finding new opportunities,” according to Wiley’s database of rater responses to their Everything DiSC 363 for Leaders assessment (The Work of Leaders, 2013).
+It’s very common for managers, peers, and direct reports to want their leaders to “be more active about finding new opportunities,” according to Wiley’s database of leadership assessment responses (The Work of Leaders, 2013).
 The pioneering leader reminds us that innovation doesn’t happen without active exploration.
 In other words, the next big thing isn’t hiding under your desk.

 “Leaders are pioneers—people who are willing to step out into the unknown.
 They search for opportunities to innovate, grow, and improve.”